awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch-dashboard-sharing.md

 }
 ```

-To be able to see which dashboards are shared, but not be able to share dashboards, your IAM user or IAM role can include a policy statement similar to the following:
+To be able to see which dashboards are shared, but not be able to share dashboards, a user or an IAM role can include a policy statement similar to the following:

 ```
 {